 Supervision of banking groups

-Financial entities must require each of shareholder in Brazil or abroad to prepare consolidated financial statements of the group to be presented to the Superintendency within 120 calendar days of the end of the semester.
+Financial entities must require each of shareholder in Argentina or abroad to prepare consolidated financial statements of the group to be presented to the Superintendency within 120 calendar days of the end of the semester.
 Consolidated financial statements of foreign groups will also be required to be audited by a firm of recognised prestige.

 Entities that own or acquire shares in foreign subsidiaries must give their consent to provide the information required by the Superintendency for the purpose of exercising supervision based on the consolidated financial situation.
 For the determination of the information requirements, the Superintendency shall take into account the legislation of the country where the subsidiary is located and the agreements that are made with the local supervisory body.